Aquafortis/woo-align-buttons/trunk/README.txt

 This simple plugin solves that problem with a little javascript, and without modifying any core files or templates.

+This version will also align your Product Titles thus allowing longer titles or larger fonts.

 == Installation ==

 * Upload `woo-align-buttons.zip` through the "Plugins" menu in WordPress